Header image courtesy of Quiero Más

-Hongkongers have always taken brunch seriously, but now that bars aren’t allowed to open—and restaurants have to shut at 6 pm—a lot of our favourite brunch spots have really upped the ante with bigger, better, and boozier deals.
-From economical set menus to no-holds-barred buffets, here are some of our favourite brunches that come with free-flow drinks packages.
+Hongkongers have always taken their brunches seriously, and a lot of our favourite brunch spots have risen to the challenge and upped the ante with bigger, better, and boozier deals.
+From economical set menus to no-holds-barred buffets, here are some of our favourite brunches in Hong Kong that come with free-flow drinks packages.

 This old-school favourite just off Lan Kwai Fong has been serving up hearty, comforting Spanish food for over 20 years.
 Enjoy a massive spread—we’re talking the type elasticated waistbands were created for—of Spanish classics at Olé’s weekend brunch, from small plates like sizzling garlic prawns and sautéed chorizo to paella and fideuà for mains.
 For a delicious Spanish dessert that’s hard to find elsewhere in Hong Kong, try the leche frita (fried milk cubes), which come served with a sweet toffee sauce.
 All of the above, as well as free-flow cava and sangria and live guitar performances, can be had for a total of $578.